ronwag2005/Sparse-PCA-Power-Method/README.md

 **Institution:** Ashoka University

 **Acknowledgement:** This project has been done as the final project for the Applied Statistics 1 undergraduate course at Ashoka University in the Spring 2026 semester.
+AI tools were utilized during this project to assist with code structuring, debugging syntax errors, and formatting LaTeX outputs.
+All mathematical logic, analytical interpretations, and dataset subsets were independently directed and verified.